Dindows-Systems/duckinator.net/public/dux/api/v0.1.0/index.md

 This is a specification for the APIs planned to be used by dux starting at v0.1.0, and may be modified or replaced.

 APIs are striked out if they're not started, followed by a question mark if started but incomplete.
-Others are finished, or have no *expected* changes.
+Others are finished, and have no *expected* changes.

 List of APIs:
 * [Text?](text):       Text manipulation and formatting.